Summary and Rating: AirPods Max vs Sony XM5

 The XM5 can simultaneously connect to more than one device using Bluetooth.
 The AirPods Max can connect to more than one device signed into iCloud, but of course, this is limited to Apple devices.

-Owners of Apple devices can control EQ, spatial audio, and head tracking features from an iPhone, iPad, Apple Watch, or Mac.
+Owners of Apple headphones (and some Beats models) can control EQ, spatial audio, and head tracking features from an iPhone, iPad, Apple Watch, or Mac.
 But again, you have none of this if you use Android.

 Sony’s Headphones App controls EQ, firmware updates, and ANC controls.
 It is functional but a bit bare-bones and unintuitive.